There will be no change to the rights and status of EU nationals living in the UK, nor UK nationals living in the EU, while the UK remains in the EU.

 Terrorists are very likely to try to carry out attacks in France.
 Due to ongoing threats to France by Islamist terrorist groups, and recent French military intervention against Daesh (formerly referred to as ISIL), the French government has warned the public to be especially vigilant and has reinforced its security measures.
 Check the French government’s advice about what to do if a terrorist attack occurs.
 See Terrorism

 All vehicles, including motorbikes, driving in central Paris, Lyon and Grenoble now need to display a special ‘pollution sticker’.
 You must display a sticker to drive in central Paris from 8am to 8pm on Monday to Friday.
-In Lyon and Grenoble the requirement to display a sticker can be implemented at any time, depending on pollution levels.
+The requirement to display a sticker can be implemented at any time, depending on pollution levels.
 Some older vehicles don’t qualify for a sticker at all due to their high emissions; these vehicles can’t be driven in central Paris at all from 8am to 8pm on Monday to Friday.
 For more information, and to apply for a sticker, visit the French Ministry of Environment website (in English).

 Around 17 million British nationals visit France every year.
 Most visits are trouble-free.
 The most common problem reported is pick-pocketing.
 See Safety and security